Gunpowder Plot explained: What is bonfire night and why do we celebrate it with fireworks? Guy Fawkes Night 2022

-Very soon we’ll be hearing the age-old rhyme “remember, remember, the fifth of November” - but why do we celebrate that date by standing around tall bonfires and setting off fireworks?
+Very soon we’ll be hearing the age-old rhyme “remember, remember, the fifth of November” - but why do we celebrate that date by standing around huge bonfires and letting off fireworks?

 Bonfire Night or Guy Fawkes Night commemorates events that unfolded in 1605 when a small group of ambitious plotters attempted to blow up the Houses of Parliament in London.
 This history, however, is all too easily forgotten amid the festivity of fireworks and bonfires that distract us from the day’s original significance.